soto-project/soto/README.md

 ## Configuring Credentials

-Before using the SDK, ensure that you've configured credentials.
+Before using the SDK, you will need AWS credentials to sign all your requests.
+Credentials can be accessed in the following ways.

 ### Via EC2 Instance Profile